Welcome to our Urban Harvest blog,

 The Window Box

-The window box is the perfect vessel for food growing, not just flowers but herbs and salads are perfect.
+The window box is the perfect vessel for food growing, not just flowers but herbs and salads.

 Norton Hall Children & Family Centre is excited to begin this new environmental project centred around the local community of Ward End Park.